tachiyomiorg/website/src/help/faq/README.md

 #### Why can I not see sources that I have installed?

 ##### If it is an extension that is not the same language as your phone's primary language
-Enable the language of the source by going to <Navigation item="browse"/> → Sources tab → <Navigation item="language"/> → Turn on the language of the source you would like to use.
+Enable the language of the source by going to <NavigationText item="browse"/> → Sources tab → <NavigationText item="language"/> → Turn on the language of the source you would like to use.

 ##### If it is an NSFW extension
-<Navigation item="settings"/> → <Navigation item="browse"/> → Check show in sources list.
+<NavigationText item="settings"/> → <NavigationText item="browse"/> → Check show in sources list.

 #### How do I find a manga I am looking for?
 Sometimes you can struggle to find a source that has the manga you are looking to read.
 Here are some tips to help you find it: